Pizzettas are great for Fridge Foraging

 Pizzettas on the Grill

 This recipe is adapted from the famous Indigo Restaurant in Honolulu, Hawaii.
+Although the restaurant has since closed, the recipe lives on.

 Makes 4 individual pizzettas